MLecardonnel/PreSnapPrediction/README.md

 The correlation between completion rate and targeted receiver average ORPSP is significant, with a Pearson coefficient of 0.44.
 A quarterback that takes fewer risks is more likely to have a high completion rate.

 Geno Smith leads all quarterbacks in completion rate at 0.74.
 Based on his targeted receiver average ORPSP, he is performing well above expectations while taking intermediate risks.
 By the end of the season, he set several Seahawks franchise records, including the highest single-season completion percentage and the most pass completions in a single season.
-Geno Smith was named Comeback Player of the Year by the Associated Press and the Pro Football Writers of America (PFWA).
-In addition, the PFWA named him as their Most Improved Player.
+Geno Smith was named Comeback Player of the Year by the Associated Press and the Pro Football Writers of America (PFWA).[[4]](#4)[[5]](#5) In addition, the PFWA named him as their Most Improved Player.[[6]](#6)

 Matt Ryan also records an impressive completion rate of 0.72, ranking third among quarterbacks with more than 50 throws.
 However, he is the quarterback taking the fewest risks and has the highest targeted receiver average ORPSP.
 His completion rate aligns with what is expected from him based on the risks he takes.
-Matt Ryan was benched during the season, which would turn out to be his last before retiring.
+Matt Ryan was benched during the season, which would turn out to be his last before retiring.[[7]](#7)[[8]](#8)[[9]](#9)

 ### Designing a Pass Playbook